 A focus on Brazil

 With a special focus on Brazilian-Portuguese, the RL dept. offers first-and-second year classes, which can be used to fulfill the B.A. language requirement for all UO degrees.
 Students acquire not only language skills but learn about the history, traditions, and present-day cultural production (e.g., carnival, soccer, popular music forms, modern architecture, and recent economic power) of Brazil, the biggest Portuguese-speaking nation, and the 6th largest economy in the world.
-Soon, thanks to an UISFL grant from the Department of Education, we will also begin offering third-year Portuguese courses.
+Thanks to an UISFL grant from the Department of Education the RL department is also offering third-year Portuguese courses.

 How Portuguese will enhance your undergraduate studies